ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - prevent noncompliant resources from being created
 - Azure Policy comes with a number of built-in policy and initiative definitions
 - In some cases, Azure Policy can automatically remediate noncompliant resources and configurations to ensure the integrity of the state of the resources
+- Azure policies do not affect the pre-apply configuration, but will not allow create any more sources of the type that vilate the policy

 Implementing a policy in Azure Policy involves these three steps:
 1. Create a policy definition.